• Features

 8. Tap the send button to share it with your contact

 If you want a wider selection of GIFs or want to use a different interface, you can install a third-party GIF app like GIPHY.
-It offers a more comprehensive search function than the default iMessage app.
+This is a great way to add GIFs to iMessage’s default functionality.

-Here’s how to add GIF to text using GIPHY:
+Here’s how to add a GIF keyboard using GIPHY:

 1. Go to the App Store, search for GIPHY, and install it on your iPhone